You do not win by being right. You win by finding out faster.

 Anyone can ship

-The core message I left the Startmate cohort with is simple.
 The barrier to shipping a real product has never been lower.
-AI handles the parts that used to require deep specialisation.
+AI handles the parts that used to need deep specialisation.
 The constraint now is taste, clarity, and willingness to put something in front of users before it feels ready.

 That is uncomfortable.
-It is also how every product I have built that mattered actually got built.
+It is also how every product I built that mattered got built.